fotahub/fotahub-device-sdk-stm32/README.md

 # Supported targets
-The FotaHub&reg; Device SDK for STM32&reg; can be used on STM32 Nucleo&trade; development boards or any other kind of STM32&reg;-based board featuring an on-board Ethernet network interface.
+The FotaHub&reg; Device SDK for STM32&reg; can be used on STM32 Nucleo&trade; development boards or any other STM32&reg;-based hardware product that feature an on-board Ethernet network interface or a wireless Wi-Fi adapter.

 # Installation
 To use the FotaHub&reg; Device SDK for STM32&reg;, the following tools must be available on your laptop or computer: